 Boat CORAMAR II – Macapá to Santarém – 35 hours

-Departure from Macapá (Santana port) on 27th July – arrival to Monte Alegre on 29th July – small boat, slow, sleeping in hammock, free food / buffet / free mineral water.
-35 hour trip.
+Departure from Macapá (Santana port) on 27th July – arrival to Monte Alegre on 29th July – small boat, slow, sleeping in a hammock, free food/buffet / free mineral water.
+35-hour trip.
 Price – R$120 reais.

 I changed my plan on this trip.
 Instead of getting out all the way in Santarém, I stopped in Monte Alegre, 8 hours before the final destination – Santarém (or 4 hours on the fast boat).